kolenyo2099/revers-o/readme.md

 4. **Using the interface**:
    - **Main Menu**: Choose between "Create New Database" or "Search Existing Database"
+   - **Extract Images from Video**: Process video files to extract keyframes for database creation
    - **Create Database**: Select folder, enter prompts, and start processing
    - **Search Database**: Upload an image, detect regions, and search for similar regions